 Subsection (b) specifically allows a partial disclaimer of an interest in property or of a power over property, and gives the disclaimant wide latitude in describing the portion disclaimed.
 For example, a residuary beneficiary of an estate may disclaim a fraction or percentage of the residue or may disclaim specific property included in the residue (all the shares of X corporation or a specific number of shares).
 A devisee or donee may disclaim specific acreage or an undivided fraction or carve out a life estate or remainder from a larger interest in real or personal property.
-(It must be noted, however, that a disclaimer by a devisee or donee that seeks to "carve out a remainder or life estate is not a "qualified disclaimer for tax purposes; Treas.
+(It must be noted, however, that a disclaimer by a devisee or donee that seeks to "carve out" a remainder or life estate is not a "qualified disclaimer" for tax purposes; Treas.
 Reg. § 25.2518-3(b).)
 In short, any estate or interest in property that is recognized under the law can be the subject of a disclaimer.

-Subsection (c) follows the provision of UPC § 2-801 making ineffective any attempt to limit the right to disclaim, whether express or implied, which the creator of an interest or nonfiduciary power seeks to impose.
-This provision follows from the principle behind all disclaimers: no one can be forced to accept property.
-The Act, however, extends the application of this principle to fiduciary powers.
-The Drafting Committee concluded that the creator of a trust or other arrangement creating a fiduciary relationship should be able to prevent a fiduciary accepting office under the arrangement from altering the parameters of the relationship.
-This subsection therefore does not override restrictions on disclaimers of fiduciary powers.
+8 Subsection (c) follows the provision of UPC § 2-801 making ineffective any 9 attempt to limit the right to disclaim, whether express or implied, which the creator of an interest or non-fiduciary power seeks to impose.
+This provision follows from 10 the principle behind all disclaimers: no one can be forced to accept property.
+The 11 Act, however, extends the application of this principle to fiduciary powers.
+The 12 13 Drafting Committee concluded that the creator of a trust or other arrangement creating a fiduciary relationship should be able to prevent a fiduciary accepting 14 15 office under the arrangement from altering the parameters of the relationship.
+This subsection therefore does not override restrictions on disclaimers of fiduciary 16 17 powers.

-Because the provisions of the Act which govern the passing of disclaimed interests and powers are default provisions, coming into effect only when the relevant instrument is silent, subsection (c) also makes it clear that the limitations on the power of the creator of an interest or power to prevent a disclaimer do not prevent the creator from making provision for the dispostion of a disclaimed interest.
-Such provisions are not uncommon.
-Perhaps their most usual use is in a will which leaves the entire estate to the testator's surviving spouse with a provision that any part of the estate disclaimed by the spouse passes to a trust for the spouse in which the spouse has no interest or over which the spouse has no power that will require the inclusion of the trust in the spouse's taxable estate.
-The spouse can then disclaim just enough to use up the decedent's amount exempt from federal estate tax by reason of the unified credit.
+18 Because the provisions of the Act which govern the passing of disclaimed 19 interests and powers are default provisions, coming into effect only when the 20 relevant instrument is silent, subsection (e) makes it clear that the limitations on the 21 power of the creator of an interest or power to prevent a disclaimer do not prevent 22 the creator from making provision for the dispostion of a disclaimed interest.
+Such 23 provisions are not uncommon.
+Perhaps their most usual use is in a will which leaves 24 the entire estate to the testator's surviving spouse with a provision that any part of 25 the estate disclaimed by the spouse passes to a trust for the spouse in which the 26 spouse has no interest or over which the spouse has no power that will require the 27 inclusion of the trust in the spouse's taxable estate.
+The spouse can then disclaim 28 just enough to use up the decedent's amount exempt from federal estate tax by 29 reason of the unified credit.

-Subsection (d) sets forth the formal requirements for a disclaimer.
+Subsection (f) sets forth the formal requirements for a disclaimer.
 There is no requirement governing when the disclaimer must be written, and, under this Act, it is permissible to write the disclaimer before the event creating the disclaimed interest.

-Subsection (e) defines delivery to include personal delivery, first-class mail, and any other method likely to result in receipt.
+Subsection (g) defines delivery to include personal delivery, first-class mail, and any other method likely to result in receipt.
 The Drafting Committee chose not to require that a disclaimer be a paper writing and not to foreclose the possibility of delivery by electronic means.